piepdx/pie-cookbook/drafts/working-draft-tactical.md

 Non-resident mentors are the most common mentors for an Accelerator.
 They engage with the Accelerator on an as-needed basis.
 They do not reside in the Accelerator space.
 Rather, they are invited by staff to present or meet with Founders.

 Non-resident mentors run the gamut of experience from founders to subject matter experts to potential customers.
-Again, let's emphasize that it's **experience**, not **expertise**.
+Again, PIE holds the firm belief that anyone can be an effective mentor.
+So we will continue to emphasize that it is **experience**, not **expertise** that helps qualify a Mentor.
 Anyone has the potential to be a Mentor if applied properly.

 Define role and expectations
 						27. Value to the organization